 Gambling, whether on sports, reality TV or at an online casino, should be fun.
 We personally enjoy a punt and we believe that the choice of whether to gamble or not is a freedom that should be granted to people.
-That said, as with many things in life, from alcohol to sex (and other fun things!), gambling can be addictive and we fully support responsible gambling.
+That said, as with many things in life, gambling can be addictive and we fully support responsible gambling.

 As such, it’s essential to be aware of the signs of gambling addiction, either in yourself or in someone close to you, and also to know what to do and what support is available.

 Whether you gamble every now and again on your favourite sport, once a year on the Grand National or are a regular gambler who likes a bet on just about anything, there are some basic “rules” that everyone should follow.
 Many of these have been so oft-repeated that they may be clichés but they are undeniably true so we’re more than happy to repeat them again.